lewagon/dotfiles/04-Front-End/04-Middleman/03-Flat-dynamic-view/README.md

   wifi: false
 ```

-Be creative and **don't hesitate to add extra data to your YAML** (flat rating, pictures of different rooms, maximum number of guests, etc..).
+Be creative and **add extra data to this YAML** (flat rating, pictures of different rooms, maximum number of guests, etc..).

 ## Loop with ERB

-The content of `flats.yml` is accessible in the ruby hash `data.flats`.
+Middleman makes your life easy.
+The content of `flats.yml` is loaded in a ruby hash `data.flats`.
 You can now replace your three static cards in `index.html.erb` by looping on data with `each`.

 ```erb